The Word Works

 Submissions Policy

 We publish full-length poetry books under a range of imprints, and are open to all voices and styles.
-Each imprint has its own eligibility requirements and selection process, but in general we ask poets to submit paper or electronic ms with $25 fee and no identifying information beyond cover letter.
+Each imprint has its own eligibility requirements and selection process, but in general we ask poets to submit a ms online with $25 fee and no identifying information, though acknowledgments may be entered in a comments field that will not be accessible to readers, editors, or judges.
 We copyright each book in the name of the author, and legal authority over the individual poems (such as permission to reprint a poem in an anthology) revert to the author upon publication.
 Limited use of larger portions of the book are allowed to the author in other media or in collaborations with other artists.

 Accepts Unsolicited Submissions